hugheba/sails-hook-ignite/module-sails-hook/README.md

 # sails-hook-ignite

-A sails hook to integrate your Sails app into an Apache Ignite grid.
+A sails hook to integrate your Sails app into an Apache Ignite grid with the [hugheba-graaljs-ignite](https://github.com/hugheba/graaljs-ignite) module.

 > This hook only works for Sails apps running under GraalVM/GraalJS implementation of node.